Deltares/hydromt_delwaq/docs/user_guide/generic_delwaq_EM_prepare.rst

 a :download:`file <../_static/espace.inp>`, for an EM run, is shown below.

 The input file is separated into 10 input blocks each requiring different type of information.
-You can find more info on what is expected where in the `Delwaq input file documentation <content.oss.deltares.nl/delft3d/manuals/D-Water_Quality_Input_File_Description.pdf>`_.
+You can find more info on what is expected where in the `DELWAQ input file documentation <content.oss.deltares.nl/delft3d/manuals/D-Water_Quality_Input_File_Description.pdf>`_.
 In short, the ten blocks are:

 - B1: Identification, selected substances
 - B2: Timers, integration, monitoring